wilsonliaows/docs/connectors/oracle.md

 This is required for **New/updated row triggers**.
 Values in this selected column are used to identify updated rows.

-When a row is updated, the Unique key value remains the same.
-However, it should have it's timestamp updated to reflect the last updated time.
+When a row is updated, the **Unique key** value remains the same.
+However, it should have it's **Sort column** updated to reflect the last updated time.
 Following this logic, Workato keeps track of values in this column together with values in the selected **Unique key** column.
 When a change in the **Sort column** value is observed, an updated row event will be recorded and processed by the trigger.

 Let's use a simple example to illustrate this behavior.
 We have a **New/updated row trigger** that processed rows from a table.
 The **Unique key** and **Sort column** configured for this trigger is `ID` and `UPDATED_AT` respectively.
 The last row processed by the trigger has `ID` value of `100` and `UPDATED_AT` value of `2018-05-09 16:00:00.000000`.
 In the next poll, the trigger will query for new rows that satisfy either of the 2 conditions:
 1. `UPDATED_AT > '2018-05-09 16:00:00.000000'`